Sparrow

 Despite all odds, eight months after the accident, Jordan was able to walk again.
 A year after the fateful day, he was able to ride his motorcycle.
 And a year and a half after the crash, he was even able to complete a 15-mile Tough Mudder run and obstacle course.

-“At Sparrow, they looked at me directly and saw me for who I was, not as another number,” Jordan says.
+“At UM Health-Sparrow, they looked at me directly and saw me for who I was, not as another number,” Jordan said.
 “They never gave up.
 I’d be dead in a field if it wasn’t for them.”

 Lisa's Story